szilard/dataset-sizes-kdnuggets/README.md

 80%       |  2 TB
 90%       |  8 TB

-The Terrabyte range is the home turf of data warehouses, MPP/analytical databases and the like, but many organizations are trying to use "big data" tools for those sizes.
+The Terabyte range is the home turf of data warehouses, MPP/analytical databases and the like, but many organizations are trying to use "big data" tools for those sizes.

 About 5% of uses are in the Pettabytes range and likely need big data tools like Hadoop or Spark.